Quantum channels and memory effects: Quantum channels: basic definitions and properties

-It is finally worth reminding that there exists a fundamental relation, known as the Choi-Jamiolkowski (CJ) isomorphism \cite{CHOI,J72}, which permits to describe any CPTP $\Phi$ as a density operator of a composite system $QA$ with $A$ being an auxiliary system having the same dimension $d$ of~$Q$.
-The explicitly connection is obtained by applying the map $\Phi$ to half of a maximally entangled state~\cite{HHHH09,GHUNE09} $|\beta\rangle_{QA} = \sum_j |e_j\rangle_Q \otimes |e_j\rangle_A/\sqrt{d}$ of $QA$ to create the so called CJ state of the channel
+It is finally worth recalling that there exists a fundamental relation, known as the Choi-Jamiolkowski (CJ) isomorphism \cite{CHOI,J72}, which permits to describe any CPTP $\Phi$ as a density operator of a composite system $QA$ with $A$ being an auxiliary system having the same dimension $d$ as~$Q$ -- see Fig. \ref{fig4abc}c.
+The explicit connection is obtained by applying the map $\Phi$ to half of a maximally entangled state~\cite{HHHH09,GHUNE09} $|\beta\rangle_{QA} = \sum_j |e_j\rangle_Q \otimes |e_j\rangle_A/\sqrt{d}$ of $QA$ to create the so called CJ state of the channel

 where $\id$ stands for the identity map on $A$ and $\{|e_j\rangle_{Q}\}$ and $\{ |e_j\rangle_A\}$ represent orthonormal basis of $Q$ and $A$ respectively.